-The bell is ringing and the Banks are starting to hear the Chime of a Challenger Bank that is eating into their market share.
+The bell is ringing and the Banks are starting to hear the Chime of the Challenger Banks that is eating into their market share.
 We look at the Business Model Canvas of US-Based Chime and its 12 Million+ Customers.

 The branchless challenger banks were another beneficiary of the pandemic in many ways.
 While some floundered, others expanded exponentially and Chime sits at the top of the list.
 This particular post is US focused, as the dynamics between different regions (ie. EU vs US) are stark.
 In the American market, we can see that the young generations joined challengers at a rapid pace, with Chime climbing the ranks in the US faster than any other challenger with more than 12 Million users as of Feb 2021.